Interface Message Processor: History

-The concept of an "Interface computer" was first proposed in 1966 by Donald Davies for the NPL network in England.
+The concept of an interface computer for computer networking was first proposed in 1966 by Donald Davies for the NPL network in England and implemented there in 1968-9.

 The same idea was independently developed in early 1967 at a meeting of principal investigators for the Department of Defense's Advanced Research Projects Agency (ARPA) to discuss interconnecting machines across the country.
 Larry Roberts, who led the ARPANET implementation, initially proposed a network of host computers.
 Wes Clark suggested inserting "a small computer between each host computer and the network of transmission lines", i.e. making the IMP a separate computer.

 The IMPs were built by the Massachusetts-based company Bolt Beranek and Newman (BBN) in 1969.
 BBN was contracted to build four IMPs, the first being due at UCLA by Labor Day; the remaining three were to be delivered in one-month intervals thereafter, completing the entire network in a total of twelve months.
 When Massachusetts Senator Edward Kennedy learned of BBN's accomplishment in signing this million-dollar agreement, he sent a telegram congratulating the company for being contracted to build the "Interfaith Message Processor".

 The team working on the IMP called themselves the "IMP Guys":